 A6-4.2.1.1 Dual channel operation

-The AIS should be capable of operating on two parallel channels in accordance with § A6-4.41.
-Two separate TDMA receive channels or processes should be used to simultaneously receive information on two independent frequency channels.
-One TDMA transmitter should be used to alternate TDMA transmissions on two independent frequency channels.
+The AIS should be capable of operating on three parallel channels in accordance with § A6-3.2.
+Three separate AIS receive channels or processes should be used to simultaneously receive information on three independent frequency channels.
+One AIS transmitter should be used to alternate AIS transmissions on two independent frequency channels.

-Data transmissions should default to AIS 1 and AIS 2 unless otherwise specified by a competent authority, as described in § A6-4.4.1 and § A6-4.6.

 (No additional changes prior to this section)

 [Editor’s note: More work to be done on the following section]